Sudaraka88/PAN-GWES/README.md

     conda config --env --set subdir osx-64
     conda install -c bioconda -c conda-forge pangwes

-> It is recommended to use conda instead of mamba for the installation
+> It is recommended to use the conda command (instead of mamba) for
-> after changing the channel.
+> installation after channel change.

 ## Local Conda Installation